vagrantsn/home-streaming/README.md

-# 🍿 MSPH - Media Streaming for People in a Hurry
+# 🍿 Home Streaming for People in a Hurry

-Want a quick solution to start streaming media under your network with *Arrs services setup?
+Want a quick solution to start streaming movies and TV shows under your network with *Arrs services?
 Got you covered!

 This repo provides pre-configured docker containers for:
 - [Plex](https://www.plex.tv/) - Media streaming